PCJones/ultimate-splinterlands-bot/README.md

 1. Backup newHistory.json in case something goes wrong
 2. Run `node combine.js` in the data folder to add the data from history.json to the newHistory.json file

+**I can see the Telegram notification in after setting up?**

+1. Look for the for the name of your bot in Telegram.
+2. Type `/start` to receive notifcation once battle summary result is available.